MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 granting user access, granting permissions to database objects, and backing up the database itself.

-### SQL Server fixed database roles beginning with “rpt_”
+### SQL Server fixed database roles beginning with "rpt_"

-A Default SQL Server Fixed Database role that corresponds to each of the default SQL Server Reporting Services reports, data connections, and Microsoft Excel® reports is created during the installation of Microsoft Dynamics GP.
-Each role begins with “rpt_” and contains SELECT access to the Microsoft Dynamics GP data for the data connection or report that the role corresponds to.
+A Default SQL Server Fixed Database role that corresponds to each of the default SQL Server Reporting Services reports, data connections, and Microsoft Excel&reg; reports is created during the installation of Microsoft Dynamics GP.
+Each role begins with "rpt_" and contains SELECT access to the Microsoft Dynamics GP data for the data connection or report that the role corresponds to.